-By the end of the 20th century, ready-to-eat “convenience” foods had become a significant part of our diet.
+By the end of the 1900s, ready-to-eat “convenience” foods had become a significant part of the American diet.
 Most Americans came to depend on the ability to buy such food whenever and wherever they wanted.
 Growers, manufacturers, grocers and convenience store owners, and restaurants attempted to meet this demand—and create more of it—through a variety of new products, inventive technologies, and expanded menus.

 “Convenience” stores have been a popular quick stop for snacks, beverages, and other basic items since the late 1940s.
 They usually maintain extended hours, are conveniently located, and sell food and drink designed for consumption on the go, as well as some staples like milk and bread.
 Competition from convenience stores prompted other food stores to stay open longer hours too.
 In some areas without supermarkets, convenience stores remained residents’ primary source of food.

 This sixty-four-ounce cup from a chain of convenience stores around Texas reflects a major trend in soft drink consumption.
 A “supersized” drink lasts several hours and can be taken anywhere—from vehicle to office to sporting event and back home.
 Filled with soda, the cup might contain over 700 calories and 46 teaspoons of sugar.
 Although nutritionists and health advocates decry the supersizing of soda, the large containers remain popular.